 Grant Applicant: Bitter Root Water Forum.

 Grant Summary: This project’s goal is to effectively enhance and restore Westslope Cutthroat Trout and Bull Trout habitat along more than one mile of over-grazed land on the East Fork of the Bitterroot River.
 Specifically, this project will recreate a healthy riparian area and natural stream channel more conducive to trout health by: fencing out one mile of stream to prevent grazing, planting 600+ cottonwoods and native shrubs along the waterway, and narrowing the channel to a more natural width after years of widening (and therefore increased thermal loading).
 Six or more volunteer days on the project site will give community members firsthand experience and knowledge of the situation and their ability to make a positive impact for the fishery.
 The Forum will also outreach to area residents through newsletters, presentations to local clubs, press releases, Facebook posts, and e-newsletters.
+Read the final report.

 Exploration Lahontan Cutthroat Trout (LCT) Camp